-CEU's can be obtained by applying to the OTASA office otoffice@ uitweb.co.za.
+CEU's for authors and reviewers can be obtained by applying to the OTASA office.

 Paid up members of OTASA will receive their points free of charge.

 2. GUIDELINES FOR AUTHORS OF SCIENTIFIC ARTICLES

 Articles submitted to the SAJOT must be original and must not have been published elsewhere.
 Articles should contain new information, add to existing knowledge, resolve controversy or provoke thought and discussion.